 If you plan to drive, know that a licence issued in any EU country is valid across the whole of the EU, but drivers from non-EU countries need to get a Czech driver’s licence if they are staying in the country long-term (and if they own a vehicle purchased in the Czech Republic).
 A certificate of insurance is also required.
 This is normally valid for three months and shows that you have third-party liability insurance.

-Prior to leaving, be sure that you are sober, the Czech Republic does not tolerate drink-driving.
+Before leaving, be sure that you are sober; the Czech Republic does not tolerate drink-driving.

 Reporting Car Accidents

-If you’re involved in a car accident in which there is significant damage, or both parties involved do not agree about compensation on the spot, you must inform the police and must not move your vehicle until there has been a police inspection.
-If the cars have to be moved for purposes of safety, mark the original position of each car on the ground (chalk or lipstick will suffice).
+If you’re involved in a car accident in which there is significant damage, or both parties involved do not agree about compensation on the spot, you must inform the police.
+You must not move your vehicle until there has been a police inspection.
+If the cars have to be moved for safety purposes, mark the original position of each car on the ground (chalk or lipstick will suffice).
 In case of emergency, motorists can call road traffic assistance (UAMK) on phone number 1240.
-They operate 24 hours a day, and can be called from highway telephones, located every two kilometres alongside the road.
+They operate 24 hours a day and can be called from highway telephones, located every two kilometres alongside the road.
 You can also flag down a UAMK van: they are yellow and bear the text ‘road assistance’.